Yalding

 Yalding is a village and civil parish in the Borough of Maidstone in Kent, England.
 The village is situated 6 mi south west of Maidstone at a point where the Rivers Teise and Beult join the River Medway.
-At the 2001 census, the parish, which includes the villages of Benover and Laddingford, had a population of 2,236. increasing to 2,418 at the 2011 Census.
+At the 2001 census, the parish, which includes the villages of Benover, Laddingford and Queen Street, had a population of 2,236. increasing to 2,418 at the 2011 Census.